csiro-data-school/sql-intro/_episodes/01-relational-dbs.md

 Lets start with a simple example, say, keeping a record of appointments for a medical clinic.
-You want to record when and where the appointments were, details about patients, their name, address, phone number, ect., and details about the doctors being seen.
+You want to record when and where the appointments were, details about patients, their name, address, phone number, etc., and details about the doctors being seen.

 You could start keeping a table like this: